The Long Dark: Story mode (Wintermute)

-Due to complaints by players, a new version of episode one and two was released in December 2018, with many changes made to the gameplay, presentation and mission structure.
-Episode three, known as "Crossroads Elegy", was released October 22, 2019.
-Episode Four entitled "Fury, Then Silence" was released October 6, 2021.
-Raphael van Lierop stated in October 2024 that Episode Five would release in 2025.
+Due to complaints by players, a new version of Episodes 1 and 2 was released in December 2018, with many changes made to the gameplay, presentation, and mission structure.

 Development

 Planning

 Following completion of his work as director on Warhammer 40,000: Space Marine, Raphael van Lierop left Relic Entertainment to work on projects which he felt were "more personal" and "more representative of [his] values".
 Van Lierop also left Vancouver, moving his family from the city to the Comox Valley in the northern part of Vancouver Island.
 Inspired by these new surroundings, he formed Hinterland and began to work on The Long Dark, a game about surviving the Canadian wilderness.
-Hinterland wanted to explore a post apocalyptic world from the fringes, away from the urban apocalypse, which "we've all seen a million times" and away from "B-movie cliches like zombies".
-Van Lierop was also keen to impart a Canadian identity upon the game, having been frustrated with homogenised AAA video games which sacrificed character for mass market appeal, he summed up his approach with, "I'm Canadian.
+Hinterland wanted to explore a post-apocalyptic world from the fringes, away from the urban apocalypse, which "we've all seen a million times" and away from "B-movie cliches like zombies".
+Van Lierop was also keen to impart a Canadian identity upon the game, having been frustrated with homogenised AAA video games which sacrificed character for mass market appeal.
+He summed up his approach with, "I'm Canadian.
 This game is Canadian.
 Deal with it."

 When van Lierop announced the Hinterland team in September 2013, members included Alan Lawrance, formerly a lead at Volition, Marianne Krawczyk, writer of the God of War series, and David Chan, BioWare's first audio designer.
 A year later, they were joined by Ken Rolston, the lead designer of The Elder Scrolls III: Morrowind.
 Hinterland operated as a virtual team, with its members remote workers.
 Lawrance cites remote work as a crucial factor in his decision to join Hinterland.

 Funding and alpha release

+Voice actors Mark Meer and Jennifer Hale were among the voice cast announced during the game's Kickstarter campaign.

 Hinterland obtained seed funding from the Canada Media Fund, and in September 2013, launched a Kickstarter campaign for The Long Dark to raise C$200,000 and build a community around the game.
 The campaign was successful, raising C$256,617 upon its completion in October 2013.
 PayPal contributions following the Kickstarter campaign pushed the final total to over C$275,000 by March 2014.
 Hinterland announced the game's voice cast during the Kickstarter campaign, allowing The Long Dark to capitalise on the actors' individual fan bases; the cast announced were Mark Meer, Elias Toufexis, Jennifer Hale and David Hayter.
 An alpha version was released through Steam Early Access in September 2014.
-Hinterland were mindful of the game's scope, not wanting to expand the team's size and increase risk, and so limited their Kickstarter stretch goals to those that added quality, rather than those that added in-game content.
+Hinterland were mindful of the game's scope, not wanting to expand the team's size and increase risk, and so limited their Kickstarter stretch goals (bonus incentives that are added when a funding goal is reached) to those that added quality, rather than those that added in-game content.
 Van Lierop spoke of their studio's approach to early access at the 2015 Game Developers Conference where he warned against allowing the player community to dictate the game's direction, with Hinterland deciding to stick to their original vision.